Making Probate Easier: The Benefits of Working with a Professional Probate Real Estate Agent

 Probate is a legal process that takes place after someone dies.
 The purpose of probate is to ensure that the decedent's (the person who died) estate is properly distributed.
 In most cases, probate is handled by a court-appointed representative.

 In North Carolina, you would file for probate with the Clerk of Superior Court in the county where the deceased resided.
+You can find a list of the different Clerk of Court offices in North Carolina Here: Where to file probate in North Carolina.

 If there is a will the probate judge will validate the will and give legal authority to the person named in the will to oversee the estate.